In the history of Europe, the Middle Ages or medieval period

 alive in Trinidad and Tobago.
 Japanese culture has also been retained in

-Brazil.
 In Cuba the Chinese built the largest Chinatown in Latin

 America and the largest Chinatowns in North America were build in San